-- The Stryker George Precinct Plan (June 2005) as well as the Stryker George Precinct Plan Summary, adopted as an addendum to the Saint Paul Comprehensive Plan in April 2006, envisions a medium-density, primarily residential, pedestrian-oriented neighborhood with "a mix of uses in an urban configuration, including some combination of commercial, office, entertainment, transit, parking and housing."
-Additionally, these plans have objectives to "promote reuse and rehabilitation of vacant structures," and "encourage the retention of as much of the building stock and land uses (except for surface parking) as possible." - The 2013 West Side Community Plan calls for a balance of land uses that provide opportunities for "housing, commercial, industrial, ecological, agricultural and green space needs of the community," (LU1) as well as promoting "development that maintains the traditional urban form and respects the unique topography of the West Side."
-(LU3) The Plan also includes transportation objectives and strategies for the investment and improvement of a multi-modal network (T1-4).
-The plan includes housing objectives and strategies to "provide a range of housing options" (H1), "preserve and improve the existing housing stock" (H2), and "expand access to affordable homeownership" (H3).
-The Plan also includes a business development strategy to invest resources in the Stryker/George commercial area.
+• The Stryker George Precinct Plan (June 2005), as well as the Stryker George Precinct Plan Summary, adopted as an addendum to the Saint Paul Comprehensive Plan in April 2006, envisions a medium-density, primarily residential, pedestrian-oriented neighborhood that develops with "a mix of uses in an urban configuration, including some combination of commercial, office, entertainment, transit, parking and housing."
+Additionally, these plans have objectives to "promote reuse and rehabilitation of vacant structures," and "encourage the retention of as much of the building stock and land uses (except for surface parking) as possible."

+- The 2013 West Side Community Plan calls for a balance of land uses that provide opportunities for "housing, commercial, industrial, ecological, agricultural and green space needs of the community" (LU1), as well as promoting "development that maintains the traditional urban form and respects the unique topography of the West Side."
+(LU3) The Plan also includes transportation objectives and strategies for investment in and improvement of a multi-modal network (T1-4).
+The Plan's housing objectives and strategies include "provide a range of housing options" (H1), "preserve and improve the existing housing stock" (H2), and "expand access to affordable homeownership" (H3).
+The Plan also includes a business development strategy to invest resources in the Stryker George commercial area. - The Saint Paul Comprehensive Plan designates a portion of Stryker Avenue as a Mixed Use Corridor, which is defined as "primary thoroughfares through the city that are served by public transit."
+The northern- and southern-most portions of Stryker Avenue are designated Residential Corridor, which is defined as "segments of street corridors that run through Established Neighborhoods; predominantly characterized by medium density residential uses."
+The area surrounding the Stryker Avenue corridor is designated an Established Neighborhood.
+Established Neighborhoods are predominantly single-family houses, though multi-family buildings may exist, along with other "scattered neighborhood-serving commercial, service, and institutional uses."